open-contracting-archive/opendatacomparison/README.md

 install
 =======

-To create your database MySQL with utf-8:
+To create your database in MySQL with utf-8:

     CREATE DATABASE opendatacomparison CHARACTER SET utf8